New players pose additional threats to Jerusalem tensions - WTMJ

 On Thursday night, a far-right Israeli group called Lehava staged a massive demonstration just a few hundred meters (yards) from the Palestinian crowds.

 It said the march was a response to TikTok videos showing Palestinians slapping religious Jews at random.
+But the group’s leader is a disciple of the late Rabbi Meir Kahane, who promoted the forced expulsion of Palestinians from the Holy Land.
 Although police kept the sides apart, Lehava protesters chanted “Death to Arabs” and “Arabs Get Out.”

 Early Saturday, Gaza militants responded by firing 36 rockets into Israel, the most intense barrage in over a year.
-Israel retaliated with a series of airstrikes on Hamas targets, raising the risk of further escalation.
+Israel retaliated with a series of airstrikes on Hamas targets.

 POLITICS AT PLAY?